MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-security-guidelines.md

 This measure can improve bot security.
 Usually, after the message exchange ends, or after a certain amount of time, messages and any sensitive data are erased forever.

+### Data storage

+The best practice calls for storing information in a secure state for a certain amount of time and discard it later after it served its purpose.

 ### Education

 On one hand bots provide an innovative interaction tool between a company and its customers.
 On the other hand they could potentially provide a backdoor entry for hackers to tamper with a company's website.